-One must also possess courage to be at the top of her craft.
+One must also possess the courage to be at the top of her craft.

 At least that’s the takeaway from the essay “You Are the Second Person” by Kiese Laymon.

-Laymon is identified as an essayist and novelist but a few paragraphs into “You Are the Second Person” and you begin to realize those aren’t just his job titles, he’s the embodiment of those skills.
+Laymon is identified as an essayist and novelist.
+A few paragraphs into “You Are the Second Person,” however, and you begin to realize those aren’t just his job titles.
+He’s the embodiment of those skills.

 Laymon is that voice.
 He’s a writer’s writer.

 1- The Ballad of East and West by Rudyard Kipling